iamwill123/udacity-optimise/README.md

 Another realisation was that when optomising code, you need to check each optimisation individual if you haven't tried them before.
 I just assumed translateX would be faster because that is what it was telling me and then made other optimisations at the same time.
 Thus I couldn't see what change was making improvements when I was testing the code.

+I also tested the best way to grab a DOM object and found getElementByID and getElementsByClass were must faster than the new querySelector method: http://jsperf.com/getelementbyid-vs-queryselector/137
+I therefore updated all the selectors to use the old school method.

 By far the most important optimisation for FPS in Chrome was a CSS hack by David Walsh (http://davidwalsh.name/translate3d).
 It forced each pizza to be in it's own composite layer and this saw a huge speed increase.
 When I first tried this it didn't work as I applied the translateX inline and therefore was appearing after page load.
 It turned out before Chrome rendered the DOM CSSOM it needed to know that this were 'transform' layers.

-While the final code may not be as future proof, as the assignment was to optomise for speed I made the decision to go with style.left over translate.
+While the final code may not be as future proof, as the assignment was to optimise for speed I made the decision to go with style.left over translate.
 Not using translate also means losing the subpixel movement, however in practise as this is a background image moving in a horizontal line it doesn't make much difference.

-Finally for download speed, the CSS and JS was minified and place onto the single page.
+Finally for download speed, the CSS and JS was minified and placed onto the single page.
 Images were compressed and resized.

 See code for more comments.